Preserving Purity Through Preserving Marriage

 But I say to you that everyone who divorces his wife, except on the ground of sexual immorality, makes her commit adultery, and whoever marries a divorced woman commits adultery.

-They said to him, “Why then did Moses command one to give a certificate of divorce and to send her away?”
 He said to them, “Because of your hardness of heart Moses allowed you to divorce your wives, but from the beginning it was not so.
 And I say to you: whoever divorces his wife, except for sexual immorality, and marries another, commits adultery.”

 Pay attention to yourselves!
 If your brother sins, rebuke him, and if he repents, forgive him, and if he sins against you seven times in the day, and turns to you seven times, saying, ‘I repent,’ you must forgive him.